Sanshain/rollup-plugin-macros-calculate/README.md

 })(dir)
 ```

-The result of the execution will be pass to `onReplace` function and result of its processing will be injected on the place of the original source code:
+The result of the execution will be pass to `onReplace` function and result of it processing will be injected on the place of the original source code:

 ```js
 return [